Health at Every Size ™

-Making peace with your body certainly doesn’t happen overnight, but there are actionable steps you can begin making today to start your journey to a more attuned approach to health.
+Making peace with your body certainly doesn’t happen overnight.
+However, there are actionable steps you can begin making today to start your journey to a more attuned approach to health.
 Rather than perpetually fighting your body’s natural biology and looking to external guidelines, you can start to look inward.

-Wearing clothes that are comfortable and make you feel your best will leave you less vulnerable to the temptation to restrict or diet
+Wearing clothes that are comfortable and make you feel your best leaves you less vulnerable to the temptation to restrict or diet.

-Arm yourself with knowledge on Intuitive Eating and HAES resources including the work of Lindo Bacon and the book by Evelyn Tribole and Elyse Resch
+Arm yourself with knowledge on Intuitive Eating and Health at Every Size ™ resources including the work of Lindo Bacon and the book by Evelyn Tribole and Elyse Resch .